 There are three ways of producing EHL products: Fc fusion, PEGylation, and albumin fusion.

 Biogen, in partnership with Swedish Orphan Biovitrum (Sobi), has been granted approval for two new EHL products in which a fragment of Fc, a protein found in immunoglobulin (antibodies), is fused to a recombinant clotting factor.
-This makes the treatment last for days or weeks instead of few hours.
+This makes the treatment last for days or weeks instead of a few hours.
 The two approved EHL products synthesized in this way are Alprolix for hemophilia B and Eloctate for hemophilia A.

 Pharma companies including Novo Nordisk, Baxter, and Bayer are using a technique called PEGylation, in which a compound called polyethylene glycol (PEG) is conjugated to clotting factors to extend their half-life.
 PEGylated products have already been approved in other therapeutic areas.

 The U.S. Food and Drug Administration is expected to make a decision soon on Novo Nordisk’s glycoPEGylated EHL factor IX drug for hemophilia B, called Refixia (N9-GP).
-Another EHL PEGylated factor VIII drug for hemophilia A, called as N8-GP (turoctocog alfa pegol), is being investigated in a series of clinical trials.
+Another EHL PEGylated factor VIII drug for hemophilia A, called N8-GP (turoctocog alfa pegol), is being investigated in a series of clinical trials.

 The third approach to extend the half-life of clotting factors is fusion with recombinant albumin, which is a protein that occurs naturally in the blood.
 An albumin-fused factor IX (CSL654, also known as Idelvion) for hemophilia B by CSL Behring is being investigated in clinical studies; results have shown that fewer doses of albumin-fused factor IX are sufficient to treat hemophilia B.